rgizquierdo/git-demo-repo/hot-beverages/caffe-latte.md

 ### Step 6

-- Dont forget to zip slowly for full enjoyment.
+- Don't forget to zip slowly for full enjoyment.